Business Valuation

 Documentation

-The evaluation process must be presented transparently through complete, clearly structured documentation.
+The valuation process must be presented transparently through complete, clearly structured documentation.

 Our Support

-We determine the value of your company using recognized methods.
+We determine the value of your company using established valuation methods.

-Well-founded overall rating taking into account profitability, substance and market comparisons
+Comprehensive valuation taking into account earnings power, net asset value and market comparisons

-Identification of key value drivers and risks with plausibility check of business planning
+Identification of key value drivers and risks with plausibility assessment of business planning

 Transparent documentation as a reliable basis for negotiation with buyers, banks and stakeholders